-TL dating results
+TL-dating results

-The age determination for samples coming from tomb T1 led to a very interesting result: bricks T1_A and T1_B from the inner curb go back to the end of VIII century AD (790 ± 110 AD and 750 ± 80 AD respectively), but the other two samples to XIV century AD (1300 ± 50 AD for T1_C and 1340 ± 70 AD for T1_D).
-In such a case, TL dating assigns the burial as contemporary or subsequent to the more recent component, hence reused material was employed for building the curb.
-It should be noted that the medieval bricks could have been reused as well: a comparison with radiocarbon dating on the skeletons could then be crucial but, unfortunately, bones and teeth were too deteriorated by the very acid soil.
-The case of this tomb highlights how important the in situ sampling phase can be in the results interpretation: if only bricks near T1_A and T1_B were to be collected, they would have not been representative of the real age of the tomb and would have induced an inaccurate attribution.
+The age determination for samples coming from tomb T1 led to a very interesting result: bricks T1_A and T1_B from the inner curb were dated to the end of the eighth century AD (790 ± 110 AD and 750 ± 80 AD, respectively) but the other two samples to the fourteenth century AD (1300 ± 50 AD for T1_C and 1340 ± 70 AD for T1_D).
+In such a case, TL dating assigns the burial as contemporary or subsequent to the more recent component; hence, reused material had been employed for building the curb.
+It should be noted that the medieval bricks could have been reused as well; a comparison with radiocarbon dating on the skeletons could then be crucial but, unfortunately, the bones and teeth had deteriorated too much as a result of the highly acidic soil.
+The case of this tomb highlights how important the in-situ sampling phase can be in results interpretation.
+If only bricks near T1_A and T1_B had been collected, they would not have been representative of the real age of the tomb and would have led to an inaccurate attribution.

-Due to the impossibility to use an environmental dosimeter, the age determination for the brick from the floor led to two values, depending on whether the annual dose was determined by means of γ spectroscopy measurements on the brick itself or on the surrounding soil: 1670 ± 50 AD using the brick and 1620 ± 60 AD using the soil.
+Due to the impossibility of using an environmental dosimeter, the age determination for the brick from the floor led to two values, depending on whether the annual dose was determined by means of γ-spectroscopy measurements on the brick itself or on the surrounding soil: 1670 ± 50 AD using the brick and 1620 ± 60 AD using the soil.
 The two calculated ages are compatible and confirm in both cases the archaeological hypothesis of a more recent construction.
-This is additionally supported by the results of a radiocarbon dating analysis performed at the INFN-LABEC laboratory (Florence) on one of the wooden beams.
-The measured radiocarbon age (125 ± 25 years BP) classifies the sample as modern, meaning that its calibrated calendar age can fall between approximately 1650 AD and 1955 AD.
-It is worth noting that in this case TL led to a more precise date in respect to radiocarbon.
-On the other hand, although the flooring appeared very homogeneous in material constitution, the analysis of only one brick from the building cannot represent the whole structure.
+This is additionally supported by the results of radiocarbon-dating analysis performed at the INFN-LABEC laboratory (Florence) on one of the wooden beams.
+The measured radiocarbon age (125 ± 25 years BP) classifies the sample as modern, meaning that its calibrated calendar age falls between approximately 1650 AD and 1955 AD.
+It is worth noting that, in this case, TL led to a more precise date in respect of radiocarbon.
+However, although the flooring appeared very homogeneous in material constitution, the analysis of only one brick from the building cannot represent the whole structure.